-- 76 spatial weather reconstruction available at the moment of writing and also because the "Year Without a - 77 Summer" of 1816 is well documented and of particular interest. - The reconstruction is based on an analog resampling.
-The analog pool consists of 59 years of daily $2 \times 2 \text{ km}^2$ 78 - resolved fields of minimum and maximum temperature (T{min} and T{max}, which we averaged to daily mean 79 - 80 temperature, T{mean}, for this study) and precipitation from the data sets TminD, TmaxD, and RhiresD (Frei, 2014), - 81 reaching back to 1961.
+The reconstruction is based on an analog resampling.
+The analog pool consists of 59 years of daily 2 x 2 km resolved fields of minimum and maximum temperature ( $T{min}$ and $T{max}$ , which we averaged to daily mean temperature, $T{mean}$ , for this study) and precipitation from the data sets TminD, TmaxD, and RhiresD (Frei, 2014), reaching back to 1961.
 Solar irradiance fields were produced using a k-nearest neighbour interpolation.
-From 82 - this pool, the day that is closest to a historical target day, according to all measurements available at that - 83 historical day, was chosen, as is detailed in the following.
-The process was repeated for each day, and the - 84 sequence of closest analogs constitutes the reconstruction. - 85 Three stations were used to define a measure of distance between analog pool and historical target day: Geneva, - 86 Delémont (both in Switzerland), and Hohenpeissenberg (Bavaria).
-These were the only three stations within or in - 87 the vicinity of Switzerland with daily or subdaily data at the time the reconstruction was produced.
-We used T{min} - 88 and T{max} for Geneva and Hohenpeissenberg, T{mean} for Delémont and precipitation for Geneva.
-The Eucledian - 89 distance was chosen as the distance measure.
-We accounted for a change in temperature between the historical - 90 period and the pool-of-analog period, as detailed in Flückiger et al. (2017). - 91 The analog selection then proceeded in several steps: The chosen analog must be in the same season as the target - 92 day (calendar day ± 30 days) and must be of the same weather type (according to Auchmann et al., 2012).
-Then, - 93 the closest day in the analog pool according to Eucledian distance between the station measurements of the - 94 historical target day and every day in the pool of analogs was chosen.
-Finally, the temperature change was - 95 subtracted from the analog temperature to obtain the reconstruction for the past (precipitation and irradiance 96 were not changed). - 97 Note that a much improved reconstruction (relying on much more data and using a post-processing step that 98 additionally corrects the best analog towards the observations) is available from 1864 onward (Pfister et al., 99 2020).
-It is used in this paper only briefly to assess the effect of the reconstruction quality on the agreement - 100 between the synthetic weather diary and independent weather notes. - 101 In addition to the reconstructed fields, I also use Swiss weather types, which are available for every day back to - 102 1763 (Schwander et al. 2017).
-The data set provides for each day the most likely of seven weather types, along - 103 with its probability.
+From this pool, the day that is closest to a historical target day, according to all measurements available at that historical day, was chosen, as is detailed in the following.
+The process was repeated for each day, and the sequence of closest analogs constitutes the reconstruction.

+Three stations were used to define a measure of distance between analog pool and historical target day: Geneva, Delémont (both in Switzerland), and Hohenpeissenberg (Bavaria).
+These were the only three stations within or in the vicinity of Switzerland with daily or subdaily data at the time the reconstruction was produced.
+We used Tmin and Tmax for Geneva and Hohenpeissenberg, Tmean for Delémont and precipitation for Geneva.
+The Eucledian distance was chosen as the distance measure.
+We accounted for a change in temperature between the historical period and the pool-of-analog period, as detailed in Flückiger et al. (2017).

+The analog selection then proceeded in several steps: The chosen analog must be in the same season as the target day (calendar day $\pm 30$ days) and must be of the same weather type (according to Auchmann et al., 2012).
+Then, the closest day in the analog pool according to Eucledian distance between the station measurements of the historical target day and every day in the pool of analogs was chosen.
+Finally, the temperature change was subtracted from the analog temperature to obtain the reconstruction for the past (precipitation and irradiance were not changed).

+Note that a much improved reconstruction (relying on much more data and using a post-processing step that additionally corrects the best analog towards the observations) is available from 1864 onward (Pfister et al., 2020).
+It is used in this paper only briefly to assess the effect of the reconstruction quality on the agreement between the synthetic weather diary and independent weather notes.

+In addition to the reconstructed fields, I also use Swiss weather types, which are available for every day back to 1763 (Schwander et al. 2017).
+The data set provides for each day the most likely of seven weather types, along with its probability.
 Each weather type can be equated to a short meteorological description of the weather.
-The - 104 seven weather types (termed CAP7, where CAP stands for Cluster Analysis of Principal Components) are based - 105 on the so-called CAP9 weather types of MeteoSwiss (Weusthoff, 2011) which encompass nine types.
-The - 106 reduction to seven types (by combining existing types) was necessary as in the early decades, some types could - 107 not be well discriminated, Table 1 shows an overview.
+The seven weather types (termed CAP7, where CAP stands for Cluster Analysis of Principal Components) are based on the so-called CAP9 weather types of MeteoSwiss (Weusthoff, 2011) which encompass nine types.
+The reduction to seven types (by combining existing types) was necessary as in the early decades, some types could not be well discriminated, Table 1 shows an overview.

-108 2.2.
-Data for comparison: Man-made documentary evidence
+106 2.2.
+Data for comparison: Non-instrumental observations